ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Melodipath/2nd Level/Song of Resilience.md

 		- They take 1 less damage from each different damage type when taking damage.
 			- For example, if they are hit by an attack dealing 4 piercing damage and 3 fire damage, they will instead take 3 piercing damage and 2 fire damage.
 - **Upcasting**:
 	- You may upcast this psycast.
-For every 11 psyfocus spent above the normal cost for this psycast, the radius of the range increases by 5ft.
+For every 11 psyfocus spent above the normal cost for this psycast, the range increases by 5ft.